-- Brightness: Adjust the image brightness level, which ranges from -5 to +5.
-The default value is set to 0. - Saturation: Adjust the image saturation level, which ranges from -5 to +5.
-The default value is set to +1. - Contrast: Adjust the image contrast level, which ranges from -5 to +5.
-The default value is set to 0. - Sharpness: Adjust the image sharpness level, which ranges from -5 to +5.
-The default value is set to +1.
+- Brightness: Adjust the image brightness level, which ranges from +0 to +10 - Saturation: Adjust the image saturation level, which ranges from -5 to +5. - Contrast: Adjust the image contrast level, which ranges from -5 to +5.
+Please note that this function will be disabled if you enable WDR enhancement in the column below.

+- Sharpness: Adjust the image sharpness level, which ranges from -3 to +3. - Enable low light compensation: Select this option in low light mode, and the values of sharpness and brightness will change automatically as the noise reduction function.